Helmut and Loki Schmidt's grave smeared with swastikas

-On Friday evening, unknown perpetrators daubed swastikas on the grave of former German Chancellor Helmut Schmidt and his wife Loki Schmidt at the Ohlsdorf cemetery.
+On Friday evening, unknown perpetrators daubed swastikas on the grave of former German Chancellor Helmut Schmidt and his wife Loki Schmidt at the cemetery in Hamburg-Ohlsdorf.
 It was the eve of Schmidt's birthday - the prominent politician would have turned 105 on Saturday.

 The orange graffiti was quickly removed in the evening, according to the police on Saturday.
 However, the background to the crime or the identity of the perpetrator or perpetrators is still unclear.
 State security is now investigating.